Iberdrola (BME:IBE) PT Set at €11.40 by Credit Suisse Group

-Iberdrola (BME:IBE) has been given a €11.40 ($13.41) target price by equities research analysts at Credit Suisse Group in a research report issued on Tuesday, Borsen Zeitung reports.
+Credit Suisse Group set a €11.40 ($13.41) price objective on Iberdrola (BME:IBE) in a research report sent to investors on Tuesday, Borsen Zeitung reports.

 Receive News & Ratings for Iberdrola Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Iberdrola and related companies with MarketBeat.com's FREE daily email newsletter.